scylladb/scylla-manager/docs/source/repair/examples.rst

 Monitor progress of the repair task
 ===================================

-Progress of the repair task can be monitored by using the :ref:`sctool task progress <task-progress>` command and providing UUID of the repair task.
+Progress of the repair task can be monitored by using the :ref:`sctool progress <task-progress>` command and providing UUID of the repair task.

 .. code-block:: none

-   sctool task progress repair/143d160f-e53c-4890-a9e7-149561376cfd -c prod-cluster
+   sctool progress repair/143d160f-e53c-4890-a9e7-149561376cfd -c prod-cluster